tillbiskup/pymetacode/docs/roadmap.rst

 * Update command (*e.g.*, for configuration, setup.py)

 * Command for copying templates to user-specific/site-wide directory

-* Check for existence of class/function and issue warning if already present instead of adding it again.

 * Makefile for tests, prospector, documentation, ...